Sintered Porous Channel CFD Tutorial: A Fluent Guide to Heat Transfer VALIDATION

 Schematic of the physical model

-Figure 1- Schematic of the physical model
+Figure 1- Schematic diagram of the Sintered Porous Channel physical model used in the CFD Simulation.

 K = \frac{d_p^2\cdot\varepsilon^3}{150(1-\varepsilon)^2}